-- Am I able to backup and archive read-only copies of data?
+- Am I able to back up and archive read-only copies of data?
 This can be critical for internal accountability.

 Features of OS and paid FIM solutions can vary drastically.
 Prior to downloading, you should create a list of comprehensive business requirements.
 Based on your requirements analysis, you can determine whether the following features are necessary.
-The list below is not a comprehensive list of FIM features, but are certainly worth looking for.
+The list below is not a comprehensive list of FIM features, but is certainly worth looking for.